 Do clowns or carnies freak you out?
 Well then you are in for one final ride.
 Although smaller than Failed Escape and Hunger Hollow, Carnivore is a fun attraction using the twisted carnival theme.
 Even if you aren't scared by such a theme, the actors positioned there still do a good job of eliciting a scream or to.
 Watch the freak show and enjoy....just don't stay to long.. although they are just circus freaks they're still kin to the monsters you escaped earlier.

-View all The Hill Has Eyes reviews
+View all The Hill has Eyes reviews

 Comments: (0)